Ghbaleh: Feasts and festivals

 On September 13 of each year, Ghbaleh hosts the "Eid Al Saleeb" festival (Feast of the Cross), which includes a carnival, as well as musical and religious events.
 Attendees come from all over Lebanon, in addition to locals living abroad.

 Administration and demography

 Ghbaleh has a population of about 3500 inhabitants.
 These included 1,452 registered voters in 2010.
 Its inhabitants are predominantly Maronite Christians.
-Joseph Bou Assaf is the mayor of Ghbaleh since 1998.
+Antoine Hossri is the mayor of Ghbaleh since 2025.

 Places of worship

 Ghbaleh's 17th-century Saints Sergius and Bacchus Church is one of the oldest religious monuments in the region, in addition to the Saint George Church at Hakl al Rayes, the Saint Challita Church, the Saint Anthony Church, the Saint Nohra Church, the Church of Our Lady of Shekiff and the Immaculate Conception Church.

 Etymology

 Ghbaleh name is derived from Syriac and means the mount of mud, referencing the mud used there in the pottery industry..